THANK YOU FOR SUBSCRIBING

 Supply chain management of a company largely affects its products’ quality and overall profitability.
 Therefore, quality control in the supply chain is imperative for them to stay ahead of the competitors and reduce operational costs.
-The absence of quality control mechanisms in the supply chains lead to tremendous losses.
+The absence of quality control mechanisms in the supply chains leads to tremendous losses.

 If raw materials are defective, it can make the entire production line ineffective and increase the defect rates in finished products.
 When the quality control of the supply chain is poor, products are liable to damage before their guarantee period expires.
 Better control over production inputs reduces such damages.